 What Is Livestreaming?

 Livestreaming is transmitting live video footage over the internet to an active audience.
 Livestreaming is available on a number of social media platforms – the most popular being Facebook, Youtube, Twitter and Instagram.
 Live video marketing is used by some of the biggest brands in the world, including Starbucks, Mashable, Buzzfeed, Dunkin Donuts, Sephora and numerous others.
+Just like on hold marketing, it’s all about catching customers attention while keeping them entertained.

 So, why go live?
 Livestreaming adds two unique elements to your video content – urgency and interactivity.
 Here are 7 tips for successful livestream marketing: